PowerShell/ProjectMercury/docs/GettingStarted.md

 # Getting Started with AIShell

-AIShell was developed to help target key pain points of CLI users like finding the right command/command combination to use, recover from errors and understand better commands and outputs of those commands.
+AIShell was created to help command line users find the right commands to use, recover from errors, and better understand the commands and the output they produce.
 Follow along and walk through some examples to get started with AIShell.

 ## What is AIShell